So, this is what a worldwide pandemic feels like.

 It’s impacted everybody, everywhere.
 Especially in the workplace.

-In mid-March, nearly 90% of businesses encouraged employees to pack up their workstations and set up camp at home.
+In spring of 2020, nearly 90% of businesses encouraged employees to pack up their workstations and set up camp at home.
 Zoom became the new conference room, the kitchen table doubled as the breakroom, and then there’s the whole toilet paper debacle.
 With so many people doing their business at home rather than the office, TP manufacturers increased production by over one million rolls per day yet still fell short of demand.

 And they’re not the only ones fighting to keep up.